Full-time: Three years

 128 points at A2 to include A Level Biology/Human Biology; General Studies accepted

-BTEC: Distinction, Distinction, Distinction
+BTEC: Distinction, Distinction, Distinction in Health and Social Care

-Pass International Baccalaureate Diploma: 128 Points
+Pass International Baccalaureate Diploma: 128 Points to include Higher Level Biology

-BTEC & Access to include Human Biology or Human Physic and Anatomy modules
+BTEC & Access to include Human Biology or Human Physic and Anatomy modules (21 for Access)

-GCSE English/Maths at grade C
+GCSE English and Maths at grade C

 The intention of this course is to produce a midwife who is woman centred and passionate about midwifery practice.
 Therefore, we have designed a course that ensures learning; skill development and care delivery are focused on the promotion of health and wellbeing sensitive to the socio-cultural context of all individuals concerned.
 A case based approach to teaching and learning is used with an emphasis on pregnancy, birth and health being on a continuum, rather than the traditional way of identifying the woman as low or high risk.
 The case based learning approach provides opportunities for a wide range of learning and teaching strategies with the majority being student led.
 Therefore, the students on this course of study are very much active participants and equal partners in their learning and we aim to ensure learning, is relevant, fun and meaningful with each individual having a unique contribution to make to the learning experience.